learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 when logging.

 The prototype contains _inherited_ properties, often methods.
-When we use a constructor function to create objects, and object created will inherit prototype properties from the constructor function (remember that it is an Object).
-The constructor function has a prototype that it inherited, as well.
+When we use a constructor function to create objects, the created object will inherit prototype properties from the constructor function (remember that it too is an Object).
+The constructor function has a prototype that _it_ inherited, as well.
 In this way, some shared properties are able to be 'passed down' from Object to Object.
-In this way, Objects create a prototype _chain_.
+This is known as a prototype _chain_.
 Properties of an Object that are in the prototype can be accessed using the `__proto__` property of an individual object.

 Remember when we mentioned that Arrays are a _type_ of Object and that there are many Objects in JavaScript?
 Once we create an array, we can access methods on